AlanOgic/AxoloRack/README.md

-# AxoloRack
-Yet another Eurorack project for Axoloti
+# AxoloRack, Yet another Eurorack project for Axoloti

-This is a personal project to build an Eurorack extension for Axoloti. http://www.axoloti.com/
+  This is a personal project to build an Eurorack extension for Axoloti development board.
-Educational project, i plan to learn basics of electronic. and more...
+http://www.axoloti.com/

-KiCad, pcb makind techniques, diy electronics https://www.kicad-pcb.org/
+  KiCad, pcb makind techniques, diy electronics, and more.
+then i'll use KiCad because open source https://www.kicad-pcb.org/

-starting Patch templates and maybe Axoloti objects http://www.axoloti.com/axoloti-patcher/
+  Axoloti starting Patch templates and maybe Axoloti objects
+http://www.axoloti.com/axoloti-patcher/